-The OMA Columbia Mentoring Initiative (CMI) is an inter-generational mentorship program that connects first years with returning students (Upper-Class Mentors), and all students with alumni.
+The OMA Columbia Mentoring Initiative (CMI) is an inter-generational mentorship program that connects first year students (Mentees) with returning students (Mentors), and all students with alumni.
 CMI provides students the opportunity to get involved in various "family trees" - Arab and Middle Eastern, Asian, Black, Indigeous, International, Latino, and LGBTQ.
 Although participants will be asked to specify one family tree, we recognize the multiple identities of our students and provide opportunities for CMI participants to get involved in cross-cultural CMI wide programming.

 How students can get involved!